janesmae/ye_olde_janesmae.github.io/_posts/2015-11-05-gathering-data-october-2015.markdown

 Data gathering is quite important.
 For example I'm using a dedicated sports watch when I go for a run.
 It helps me to collect my heart rate on top of time, distance and GPS data.
 On a daily basis I'm wearing a [Polar Loop][polarloop]{:target="_blank"} for daily activity and sleep tracking.
 Additional data is collected by keeping a private diary and up to date calendar.

 One very useful feature of the Loop is the Activity Goal.
 It is like this small competition with yourself - get 100% by end of the day.
-I know, this sounds kind of depressing at times but so far I don't seem to have a probem with this.
+I know, this sounds kind of depressing at times, but so far I don't seem to have a problem with this.
 Yes, there are days when I'm not giving 100% but this is okay.
-Sometimes you need a rest day and ice cream and maybe some extra pampering.
+Sometimes you need a rest day and ice-cream and maybe some extra pampering.

 ### Gathered Data